hexagoncircle/ryan-mulligan-dev/src/blog/css-property-new-style.md

 ## In with the new style

 Many of the above techniques would have been nearly impossible only a short time ago.
 Explicitly defining custom properties unlocks a great big world of opportunity.
 I'm especially eager to see how `@property` will be utilized in large-scale applications and design systems.
-Adam Argyle's [Type safe CSS design systems with @property](https://nerdy.dev/cant-break-this-design-system) is just one glimpse into a really promising future for publishing our CSS.
+Adam Argyle's [Type safe CSS design systems with @property](https://nerdy.dev/cant-break-this-design-system) and [Providing Type Definitions for CSS with @property](https://moderncss.dev/providing-type-definitions-for-css-with-at-property/) by Stephanie Eckles are just a couple glimpses into a really promising future for publishing our CSS.

 ## Helpful resources